 A World Class Faculty

 Resident and adjunct faculty collectively hold over 230 graduate degrees from universities and seminaries around the world.
 Ninety-two percent of the resident faculty have at least one doctorate.
-Altogether, resident and retired facutly have authored more than 450 books.
+Altogether, resident and retired faculty have authored more than 450 books.

 Not only are DTS faculty known for their competence as biblical scholars, teachers, and communicators, but they are also Spirit-led people of God who have a personal interest in their students.